dhaven/davidhaven-blog/content/projects/protondrivesync/index.md

 ProtonDriveSync is available on the official list of plugins for KeePass: [link](https://keepass.info/plugins.html#pdsync)

-The following sections describe my biggest takeaways from working on this project
+The following sections describe my main takeaways from working on this project

 ## Architecture